 Alphington Grammar School employs comprehensive selection, screening and monitoring processes when engaging third parties, such as our Parent Liaison companies, to provide extra care for students, especially those who are under the age of 18.
-Alphington Grammar School accepts responsibility for approving accommodation, extra support and welfare arrangements for students under the age of 18, where a CAAW has been issued by the school.
-We do not delegate or outsource this this responsibility to any third party
+Alphington Grammar School accepts responsibility for approving accommodation, extra support, and welfare arrangements for students under the age of 18, where a CAAW has been issued by the School.
+We do not delegate or outsource this this responsibility to any third party.

-For more information about Parent Liaisons please refer to our Parent Liaison Policy in the appendices of this handbook.
+For more information about Parent Liaisons please refer to our Parent Liaison Policy.